Skip to content

 3. Build the application with Maven.

-Back at the shell command prompt, run the following command:
+Back at the shell command prompt, go into the folder you want to use and run the following command:

 Terminal window